 Andrea Beverley teaches in the English department and in the Canadian Studies program.
 Her areas of expertise include contemporary Canadian culture, Canadian literature, and feminism in Canada.
+She is currently the Head of the Canadian Studies academic program and holds the Reverend William Purvis Chair in English Literature.

 Dr. Beverley publishes on Canadian women's literature, often drawing on archival research and feminist theory.
 She has been at Mount Allison University since 2013.